proudcat/pixi-jigsaw/README.md

 * `res`: `texturepacker` project and original font files etc.
 * `src`:all game resource and source code.
 * `dist`: distribute the final game project here.
-* `.webpack.config.js`: webpack configuration file.
+* `.webpack.common.js`: webpack common configuration file.
+* `.webpack.dev.js`: webpack configuration file for development.
+* `.webpack.prod.js`: webpack common configuration file for produciton.
 * `.gulpfile.js`:`gulp` configuration file.
 * `package.json`: `node` configuration file.

 ### Distribution
-* run `npm run debug` command to build the project with `debug` version, all the files will copy into `dist` directory with out any optimization.
-* run `npm run dist`command to `release` the project, all the files will copy into `dist` directory, all `.js` files will combined and obfuscate, all pictures will be optimized.
+* run `npm run dist`command to `release` the project, all the files will copy into `dist` directory, all `.js` files will combined and obfuscated, all pictures will be optimized.